voostindie/vincents-productivity-suite-for-alfred/README.md

 With:

 - `token`: the authentication token required by Bear to control it using URL Commands.
-To get your token, switch to Bear, select the Help menu and in there the API Token section.
+To get your token, switch to Bear, select the Help menu and, in there, the API Token section.

 **And of course you can add a `templates` section!** See the Obsidian plugin for information on how that works.